 I strained my pumpkin for about 30 minutes and got almost 1/4 cup of liquid out of it, so it was much thicker and better for recipes.
 You can let this strain for as long as you like to achieve the thickness you want for your pumpkin puree.

 Our pumpkin puree freezes well!
-We freezed and thawed some pumpkin puree to test how well it does, and aside from some water separation (totally normal), it works great.
+We froze and thawed some of this strained pumpkin puree to test how well it does, and aside from some water separation (totally normal), it works great.

-If you freeze and thaw your pumpkin but notice a little water/liquid on top of the pumpkin (depending on your container), just pour off the water 🙂 This probably won’t happen if you strain your pumpkin before freezing.
+If you freeze and thaw your pumpkin but notice a little water/liquid on top of the pumpkin (depending on your container), just pour off the excess water.

 Use this pumpkin puree to make some of your favorite pumpkin treats!